Uppsala Castle: Older royal residences in Uppsala

 Nearby Gamla Uppsala was an important religious and aristocratic center from at least the 5th century up until 1273 (when the Catholic archbishopric was moved to the area that became modern-day Uppsala).
 It had been at the end of the 5th century that the Yngling dynasty is known to have established themselves in Gamla Uppsala.
 Today, large royal burial mounds are extant and traces of ancient royal manors have been discovered at Gamla Uppsala.

 In the Middle Ages a royal estate, known today as Föresäng, existed in an area of Uppsala called Islandet.
 This estate was destroyed by fire in 1543.
-During the Protestant reformation, a medieval archbishop's castle, which stood west of Uppsala Cathedral (near the site of the present-day Archbishop's Palace), was confiscated by the Monarchy of Sweden.
+During the Protestant reformation, a medieval archbishop's castle, which stood west of Uppsala Cathedral (near the site of the present-day Archbishop's Palace), was confiscated by the monarchy of Sweden.
 Both this castle and the Föresäng estate were used as early royal residences in Uppsala.

 History

-Uppsala Castle was built during the reign of Gustav I Vasa–a period when Sweden was becoming a great power in Europe.
-After its initial construction, various monarchs remodeled and expanded the fortress into a representative Renaissance castle.
+Uppsala Castle was built during the reign of Gustav I Vasa, a period when Sweden was becoming a great power in Europe.
+After its initial construction, various monarchs remodelled and expanded the fortress into a representative Renaissance castle.

 Gustav I Vasa

-Following a peasant uprising against Vasa's rule—known as the Dacke War—it was decided to build new defensive castles in the kingdom, including one in Uppsala.
+Following a peasant uprising against Vasa's rule, known as the Dacke War, it was decided to build new defensive castles in the kingdom, including one in Uppsala.
 Construction of the castle started in 1549 atop a large esker called Kasåsen.
-The newly constructed complex included royal apartments in the southwest corner, and two large bastions on the western side.
-Both of these bastions, called respectively Gräsgården and Styrbiskop, remain a feature at the castle today–although only the foundations of the original royal apartments remain (and house Vasaborgen museum).
+The newly constructed complex included royal apartments in the south-west corner, and two large bastions on the western side.
+Both of these bastions, called respectively Gräsgården and Styrbiskop, remain a feature at the castle today, although only the foundations of the original royal apartments remain (and house Vasaborgen museum).
 Soon after completion of the new castle, an addition to the east of the royal apartments was constructed, adding "representation premises" such as a hall of state and church.
+The Styrbiskop (Bishop-Controller) battery was permanently trained on Uppsala cathedral owing to the hostility between the church authorities and the king from the beginning of his reign.